jedi-academy/learn-2420/data/labs/faq02.md

 This isn't the only way to do this, but it does use the conditional statements we talked about in class.

+A perhaps easier way is to use [getopts](https://wiki.bash-hackers.org/howto/getopts_tutorial) :-/

 ##Any helpful examples to share with us?

 - [30 Bash Script Examples](https://linuxhint.com/30_bash_script_examples)